We Have Come A Long Way…

-Within the last few years, women have felt freer and more able to speaking publicly about menopause.
+Within the last few years, people have felt freer and more able to speaking publicly about menopause.
 In particular, the celebrities Lorraine Kelly, Andrea MacLean from Loose Women and Carol Vorderman have openly admitted to their struggles with menopausal symptoms.
-This has enabled the menopause to be firmly put at the top of the agenda of women’s health, rather than just a whisper in the background.
+This has enabled the menopause to be firmly put at the top of the agenda, rather than just a whisper in the background.

-Most women are aware of the basic menopausal symptoms of:
+Most people are aware of the basic menopausal symptoms of:

 - hot flushes

 But often the hardest symptoms to unpick and attribute to the menopause are the emotional/ psychological symptoms, such as anxiety, low mood, loss of confidence, brain fog, irritability, insomnia.

 The British Menopause Society have made a big effort to try and encourage discussion about menopause in the workplace and introduce a more open and accepting approach to it, as is already established for pregnancy.